NicholasSynovic/nicholassynovic.github.io/content/summaries/distinctive-image-features-from-scale-invariant-keypoints.md

 > What is the problem addressed in the paper?

-This paper aims to address image matching challenges by finding scale invarient features from images.
+This paper aims to address image matching challenges by finding scale invariant features from images.
 These features perform well against images that are subject to blurring and noise.